Adelaide Brighton Cement

 Stack testing

-Another condition of licence also requires ABC to undertake twice-yearly stack emission testing.
-The latest report is August 2022.
+A condition of licence requires Adbri to undertake twice-yearly stack emission testing.

 Please see Archive documents on this page for historical stack testing reports.